-Australia is currently free of foot-and-mouth disease (FMD).
+Australia is currently free from foot-and-mouth disease (FMD).
 However, if FMD were to occur, the aim would be to eradicate the disease in the shortest possible time while minimising socio-economic impacts.

 The Australian Veterinary Emergency Plan (AUSVETPLAN) Disease Strategy – Foot-and-mouth disease outlines Australia's FMD control and eradication strategy.
-It is important for veterinarians to understand the actions government would take in the event of an FMD outbreak in Australia.
+It is important for veterinarians, industry and the community to understand the actions government would take in the event of an FMD outbreak in Australia.
 Governments would also communicate regularly with you regarding veterinarians' responsibilities and any actions you need to take.

 The AUSVETPLAN strategy includes:

 - minimising disease spread by implementing strict biosecurity and movement controls over animals, animal products, and fomites in declared areas